i-am-shodan/USBArmyKnife/README.md

 1. Use the web interface to create and manage your attacks using DuckyScript.

 *ESP-S2 based devices have WiFi support but do not have a web interface.
 Attacks are managed via DuckyScript files.*
+*RP2040 devices do not have ESP32 Maurader capability*

 ### Future plans